-During class, we will do many example problems (led by me) and practice problems (led by you).
-Over the course of the semester, 28 of the practice problems will be turned in for credit, 5 points each.
-The solution is due by the end of class.
-If you have to be absent for a non-excused reason, you will get a 0 on the problem done in class that day, but the lowest 4 scores (including 0s) will be dropped.
-If you have an excused absence or some special circumstance, email me.
+During class, we will do example problems (led by me) and practice problems (led by you).
+Over the course of the semester, 28 of the practice problems, called jump-start problems, will be turned in for credit worth 5 points each.
+The problems will be due one week later before midnight.
+If you have to be absent for a non-excused reason, you will get a zero on the problem done in class that day, but the lowest four scores (including zeros) will be dropped.
+If you have an excused absence or some special circumstance, email me to get the practice problem in advance.